realzza/AppreciateBirds/README.md

 # AppreciateBirds

 AppreciateBirds is an online webapp to request reported bird activities given any location.
-It is based on eBird api from Cornell University.
+It is based on [eBird](https://ebird.org/home) [api](https://documenter.getpostman.com/view/664302/S1ENwy59) from **Cornell University**.

 ## Usage
 Click <a href="https://appreciate-birds.herokuapp.com/">here</a> for the online deployment.